docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 hello-backend       Docker Inc.         desktop-backend-minimal-extension:0.0.1   1 tab(Hello Backend Extension)   Running(1)          -
 ```

-To preview the extension in Docker Desktop, close and open the Docker Desktop Dashboard once the installation has completed.
+To preview the extension in Docker Desktop, close and open the Docker Desktop dashboard once the installation has completed.

-On the left-menu, you should see a new tab with the name `Hello Backend Extension`.
-Click on it to load the main window that will render content of the `index.html` page.
+The left-hand menu displays a new tab with name `Hello Backend Extension`.
+When you select the new tab, the result below is rendered.

 ![Backend Hello Extension](images/backend-minimal-extension.png)

 ## Publish the extension

-In order to publish the extension, we have to upload the Docker image to [DockerHub](https://hub.docker.com).
+To publish the extension, upload the Docker image to [DockerHub](https://hub.docker.com).

-Let's tag the previous image to prepend the account owner at the beginning of the image name:
+Tag the previous image to prepend the account owner at the beginning of the image name:

 ```bash
 docker tag desktop-backend-minimal-extension:0.0.1 owner/desktop-backend-minimal-extension:0.0.1
 ```
+Push the image to DockerHub:
 ```bash
 docker push owner/desktop-backend-minimal-extension:0.0.1
 ```

 !!! warning

-    Note that for Docker Extensions images to be listed in Docker Desktop, they must be approved by Docker and be tagged following semantic versioning, e.g: `0.0.1`.
+    For Docker Extensions images to be listed in Docker Desktop, they must be approved by Docker and be tagged following semantic versioning, e.g: `0.0.1`.

     See [distribution and new releases](../extensions/DISTRIBUTION.md#distribution-and-new-releases) for more information.

     See <a href="https://semver.org/" target="__blank">semver.org</a> to learn more about semantic versioning.

-!!! info "Having trouble to push the image?"
+!!! info "Unable to push the image?"

     Ensure you are logged into DockerHub.
 Otherwise, run `docker login` to authenticate.

 ## Clean up

-To remove the extension run:
+To remove the extension, run:

 ```bash
 docker extension rm hello-backend
 ```

-The following output should be displayed:
+The following output displays:

 ```bash
 Removing extension hello-backend...